ignaczalexander/track-my-work-react/README.md

 Open [http://localhost:3003](http://localhost:3003) to view it in the browser.

-The page will reload if you make edits.<br>
+The app will reload if you make edits.<br>
 You will also see any lint errors in the console.